feets.datasets package

 Parameters:

-Mean of the gaussian distribution of magnitudes
+Mean of the Gaussian distribution for the magnitude errors.

-extra arguments for create_random.
+extra arguments for create_random().

 Returns: